Since 2023, BristolMyersSquibb, the Y company and cynkra have teamed up to develop a novel no-code solution for R.

 underlying detail, but this standard must be respected.
 You may also

-notice that some parameters like the initial conditions y0
+notice that some parameters like the initial conditions y0 or time

 values are hardcoded.
 We leave the reader to transform them into fields,